 Brush Chipping Policy

-We are happy to provide brush chipping service to residents of unincorporated Fremont Township who reside on Fremont Township roads in the spring and fall.
+We are happy to provide brush chipping service to residents of unincorporated Fremont Township who reside on Fremont Township roads in the spring and fall (Brush Chipping Dates).
 This service is intended for assisting homeowners in disposing of woody material from pruning and cleanup that might otherwise be burned.
 This service is not meant to cleanup brush and trees done by landscapers and tree companies, nor is it intended for lot clearing.
 Please be reasonable with quantities, with a max chipping time (including road cleanup) of 15 minutes per house.

 This is an additional service that we are happy to provide.
 It is intended to fill the void between Groot’s landscape waste disposal (material less than 4’ in length) and landscapers and tree companies who chip or dispose of the material themselves.
 This reduces the need to burn woody material, which improves air quality for all.
 However, in order to properly maintain our road and storm sewer responsibilities, we ask that you follow our guidelines to we can continue this service in as efficient manner as possible.

 Stack branches with the cut-end pointing towards the road

 Keep piles no higher than 4 feet and no wider than one armload